Arizona unemployment agency inundated with layoff claims

 Arizona pays a maximum of $240 a week to people whose unemployment claims are approved, but the $2.2 trillion rescue package signed by President Donald Trump last Friday adds $600 weekly to that amount for four months.

 Also now eligible for unemployment checks are contract workers, the self-employed and others whose claims are not normally accepted.
-Arizona officials plan to update their systems to pay those workers but is awaiting final guidance from the U.S. Department of Labor.
+Arizona officials plan to update their systems to pay those workers, but they are awaiting final guidance from the U.S. Department of Labor.

 That extra $600 per week will also take time to process after the state gets final Labor Department guidelines.
-Peterson said it isn't clear when those new guidelines will be issued but expect it to be soon.
+Peterson said it isn't clear when those new guidelines will be issued but it is expected to be soon.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.